revaturelabs/interviewquestions/Python/Python-Classes and Objects/Polymorphism.md

 1. Explain polymorphism in Python?
 What are its type?
 <details><summary> <b>Show Answer</b> </summary>

-> Polymorphism in python states that we can use the same function with same signature in parent and child class both.
+> Polymorphism in python states that we can use the same function with same signature in both parent and child class.
 It allows the object to have multiple forms.
-Unlike other programming languages python does not support compile time polymorphism that is method overloading.
-If there are two functions with same name in a class, the last function specified will override the earlier one in python.
+Unlike other programming languages, python does not support compile time polymorphism, that is method overloading.
+If there are two functions with same name in a class, the last function specified will override the earlier one.
 It only supports the run time polymorphism, that is, method overriding.

 For example:
 ```python3